npswetha/CurrencyConvertor/README.md

 - Real-time currency conversion
 - Conversion from USD to any supported currency
 - Conversion between any two currencies
-- Fetching and displaying live exchange rates and currency names
+- Fetching and displaying live exchange rates
 - Mobile-friendly user interface built with Flutter

 ## Features